mvolkmann/MyUnixEnv/notes/GoNotes.md

 Note this tells us how to import the package and the purpose of the package, but does not output the function comments.

+The `godoc` command produces more detailed documentation.
-To get more detailed documentation, enter `godoc` followed by a package path.
+Enter `godoc` followed by a package path.
 For example, `godoc github.com/mvolkmann/statistics` produces the following output:

 ```text